MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

     > \* Some Azure AI resources are constrained by regional model quotas.
 In the event of a quota limit being exceeded later in the exercise, there's a possibility you may need to create another resource in a different region.

-1. Select **Create** and wait for your project, including the gpt-4 model deployment you selected, to be created.
+1. Select **Create** and wait for your project to be created.
+If prompted, deploy the gpt-4o model using the **Global standard** deployment type and customize the deployment details to set a **Tokens per minute rate limit** of 50K (or the maximum available if less than 50K).

+    > **Note**: Reducing the TPM helps avoid over-using the quota available in the subscription you are using.
+50,000 TPM should be sufficient for the data used in this exercise.
+If your available quota is lower than this, you will be able to complete the exercise but you may experience errors if the rate limit is exceeded.

-1. When your project is created, the chat playground will be opened automatically.
+1. When your project is created, the chat playground will be opened automatically so you can test your model:
 1. In the **Setup** pane, note the name of your model deployment; which should be **gpt-4o**.
 You can confirm this by viewing the deployment in the **Models and endpoints** page (just open that page in the navigation pane on the left).
 1. In the navigation pane on the left, select **Overview** to see the main page for your project; which looks like this: